opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

   * Run each service orchestrator: handle service instance start/stop/freeze/thaw transitions, and monitored resources restart
   * Fetch service configuration files from node node with the most recent version

-* If no heartbeat is received from a peer during ``<hb#n>.timeout``, the peer is marked stale in this rx thread.
+* If no heartbeat is received from a peer during :kw:`<hb#n>.timeout`, the peer is marked stale in this rx thread.
 The default timeout is 15 seconds.
 * If all rx threads have a peer marked stale, the peer data is purged from the cluster data

   * immediately if the stale peer has not advertized a maintenance
-  * after ``node.maintenance grace_period`` if the stale peer has advertized a maintenance
+  * after :kw:`node.maintenance grace_period` if the stale peer has advertized a maintenance

 .. seealso:: :ref:`agent.cluster.data`